davidbmaier/totd-bot/README.md

 ## Planned Features/TODOs 📋

-- Add `!totd votebingo` command to suggest a vote on a bingo field (yes/no reactions, resolve when the next TOTD rolls over - so there needs to be a persistent list of ongoing votes, remove the original author of the vote from the outcome).
-- Add support for crossing off stuff from the weekly bingo (needs to be persisted as well).
 - Find better voting emojis - the current ones are just screenshots from TMNF.
 - Add a short info message when joining a new server (if there's a reliable way to find the "main" channel).
 - More data (currently uses TM and TMX when available) - there's probably more interesting metadata the bot could display.